 Cheap isn’t the only option.
 Make your choices on eating out as more of a treat that the family can enjoy, and not an exercise in punishing them to save money.

 Pizza Can Be Expensive!

 Pizza by itself has turned into a relatively expensive proposition.
-The combination of fresh made dough, quality sauce, and fresh made cheese adds up to a relatively expensive dish.
+The combination of fresh-made dough, quality sauce, and freshly made cheese add up to a relatively expensive dish.

 To be completely fair with you, even homemade pizza has a very good sized cost associated with it.
 Especially if you prefer a lot of toppings on your slice.
 Each added topping is an added cost to the overall pizza.

 So how deep is your love of pizza?